API Explorer is the location for information on a range of business facing APIs provided by the Ministry of Business, Innovation and Employment.

 The Prototyped APIs section of API Explorer shows all current draft APIs.
 These will generally include an API definition in Open API Specification (Swagger) form, some supporting documentation, the version of the draft, and instructions for how to provide feedback.

 Prototyped APIs will usually allow users to send requests to the API and get a mock response in return to give an example of the planned API behaviour.

 Once you have been subscribed to an API you can send requests to the endpoint shown on the API's overview page.
 You will need to include the appropriate authentication credentials in the request.
-APIs that use OAuth2 authentication are shown in the My Subscriptions page along with the details you need to generate the OAuth token for test and production environments.
+APIs that you have subscribed to are shown in the My Subscriptions page along with the details you need to generate the OAuth token for test and production environments.